Humangle/VRTourEditor/README.md

 ###		glTF Models

 ## 	HVRJ - HumAngle VR JSON Format
-This is a JSON file saved with an extension .hvrj that allows you to keep and send a copy of your project to only be edited with the HumAngle VR Tour Editor.
+This is a JSON file saved with an extension .hvrj that allows you to externally store or share a copy of your project (only be edited with the HumAngle VR Tour Editor).
 This allows you to easily update your projects/tours in future.